 Screenberry is at the heart of a headset-free virtual reality installation at the Slovak National Museum.
-The installation was engineered by Czech AV integrator Nowatron Electronic in partnership with Ukrainian studio of innovative technologies Front Pictures.
+The installation was engineered by Czech AV integrator MUSOFT in partnership with Ukrainian studio of innovative technologies Front Pictures.

 The “Virtuálne Múzeum” is a circular room which has 8 meters in diameter.
 When visitors step inside, they find themselves immersed in a 270-degree video panorama that takes viewers onto VR tours to various museums of the Slovak Republic.
 The immersive effect is created by projection not only on the walls but also on the ceiling of the round space.